-Faculty: Professor Rodriguez, Chairman; Associate Professors Bragg, Bohren, Drake, Kratz, Vlahov; Assistant Professors Birrenkott, Shearer, Silverman; Adjunct Instructors Joe Bohren, Burgess, Kocher, Moore.
+Faculty: Professor Rodriguez, Chairman; Associate Professors Bragg, Bohren, Drake, Kratz, Vlahov; Assistant Professors Birrenkott, A. Shearer, Silverman; Adjunct Instructors Biredo, Burgess, Kocher, Moore, R. Shearer.

-The philosophy of the Division of Education is that character, personality, broad liberal arts background, concentration in a major area, and professional training are of importance in the selection and preparation of teachers.
+The philosophy of the Division of Education is that a broad liberal arts background with professional preparation, including early and varied clinical experience is of importance in the preparation of teachers.